ultralytics/ultralytics/docs/en/datasets/explorer/dashboard.md

     Ask AI feature works using OpenAI, so you'll be prompted to set the api key for OpenAI when you first run the GUI.
     You can set it like this - `yolo settings openai_api_key="..."`

-## Semantic Search / Vector Similarity Search
+## Vector Semantic Similarity Search

 Semantic search is a technique for finding similar images to a given image.
 It is based on the idea that similar images will have similar embeddings.
 In the UI, you can select one of more images and search for the images similar to them.
 This can be useful when you want to find images similar to a given image or a set of images that don't perform as expected.